JacquiGreenland/CubeMate/README.md

 CubeMate is a compact, open-source telescope mount designed around low-cost strain-wave (harmonic) gearboxes, stepper motors, CNC-machined aluminium parts, and the [OnStepX](https://github.com/hjd1964/OnStepX) control platform.

-The project was created because I wanted to build my own mount based around strain-wave gearboxes and evolved into an exploration of how far a practical DIY harmonic-drive mount could be taken using off-the-shelf parts.
+The project was created because I wanted to build my own mount based around strain-wave gearboxes and evolved into an exploration of how far a practical DIY strain-wave mount could be taken using off-the-shelf parts.
 The result is a vaguely travel-friendly, modular, and compact mount that can be assembled with basic tools.
 It can operate in either **Equatorial (EQ)** or **Alt-Az** configurations and has been validated with real astrophotography workloads, including guiding at approximately 1 metre focal length while carrying a 6 kg payload.

 CubeMate is intended as an **open hardware engineering project**, not a commercial product.
 It is buildable, modifiable, and intended to be improved by the community.